GongMathProba/GongMathProba.github.io/index.md

 ## About me
-- Currently I'm a 3rd-year Ph.D. student at [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
+- Currently I'm a 3rd-year Ph.D. student of [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
 - I received my bachelor's degree in Statistics(GPA ranked 1st/132) from Shandong University in 2021.

 ## Curriculum Vitae